tsukuba-mas/soba/docs/options.md

 The set of topics.
 Each of the topics should be encoded as a string over `0` and `1` (see `--beliefs`).
 If there are more than one topics, they should be concatnated by `,`.

+If nothing is specified, topics are initialized randomly.

 For example,

 ```